sagemath/trac_to_gh/Issue 5694.md

 # Issue 5694: [with patch; needs review] _ for previous output is completely broken in the notebook due to the preparser

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5694

 Original creator: was